 - Meet the Competency Model – Our Program Evaluator Competency Model outlines the knowledge, skills and attitudes expected of an ABET Expert.
 Familiarize yourself with the model and ensure you have the credentials to become a program evaluator.

 - The entire application takes approximately 20 minutes to complete.

 - Have your society membership number readily available.
 In most cases you won’t be able to submit your application without it.

 - The application begins with your acceptance of our code of conduct policy.
 This is a critical step in the process, as it’s your agreement to abide by our conflict of interest and confidentiality policies.

 - After the personal information section, you’ll be asked to describe your personal interest in ABET accreditation and why you want to become a program evaluator.

 - You will review programs under one of our four commissions – applied science, computing, engineering or engineering technology.
 Please be sure to select the program area that you are qualified to join.

 - Once submitted, your application will go to the appropriate ABET member society for consideration.

 - Be aware, many of our societies’ selection boards only meet once per year.
 That means it could take several months or up to a year for your application to be reviewed.

-- After you are notified of your successful nomination as a program evaluator candidate (PEVC), you’ll be invited to attend our Program Evaluator Candidate Training, held annually between April and June at our Global Headquarters and Learning Center in Baltimore, MD.
+- After you are notified of your successful nomination as a program evaluator candidate (PEVC), you’ll be invited to attend our Program Evaluator Candidate Training, held annually between March and June at our Global Headquarters and Learning Center in Baltimore.